tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/machineLearning/index.md

   for more information, see [Authenticating Azure Resource Manager requests](https://msdn.microsoft.com/library/azure/dn790557.aspx)

 ## Commitment plan tasks
-You can do the following tasks with the REST APIs for Azure Machine Learning commitment plans:
+You can do the following tasks with the REST APIs for Azure Machine Learning Studio commitment plans:

 ### Commitment associations
 - [Get a commitment association](~/docs-ref-autogen/machinelearning/commitmentassociations.json#CommitmentAssociations_Get)